Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 As temperature approaches $T_{\rm CDW}$ from above, both $\tau_1$ and $\tau_2$ show a modest increase, signaling the influence of electronic structure modifications due to the impending CDW formation.
 Upon further cooling below $T_{\rm CDW}$, both amplitudes ($|A_1|$ and $|A_2|$) and lifetimes ($\tau_1$ and $\tau_2$) decrease with decreasing temperature.
 A more dramatic change occurs when cooling across $T^*$.
 Below $T^*$, $|A_1|$ increases with decreasing temperature, while $\tau_1$ simultaneously decreases at an accelerated rate.
 Concurrently, $\tau_2$ continues to decrease, with its rate of reduction slightly increasing as temperature drops.
 Notably, $A_2$ undergoes a sign change from a small negative to a positive value and rapidly increases in magnitude with further cooling.
-This profound sign change in $|A_2|$ strongly indicates a significant modification in the underlying electronic structure and/or relaxation pathways.
+This profound sign change in $|A_2|$ may reflect a qualitative change in the non-equilibrium relaxation channels, potentially linked to enhanced excitonic correlations that increase the susceptibility to photoinduced domain-wall-like distortions, as discussed in Ref.\cite{SFDuan2021}.
+As shown in Fig. \blue{2(f)}, $C$ also shows anomalies near both $T_{\rm CDW}$ and $T^*$.